Top 10 Best Cars For New Drivers

 The Ibiza is by no means an underdog anymore.
 Look around on your next trip to town and you’ll start to spot dozens.
 In fact, over 5.5 million Ibizas have been sold since its launch in 1984.

 And it’s easy to understand why.
 It doesn’t just look sporty, it acts it too.
 Delivering a rewarding drive that’s direct and responsive, thanks to the three-cylinder engine.

 But don’t worry – that engine won’t cause issues when it comes to your insurance.
 Opt for a smaller engine, like the 1.2, and you’ll typically fall into middling insurance groups.

-The Ibiza is built on the Volkswagen MQB A0 platform, which can only be a good thing.
+Built on the Volkswagen MQB A0 platform, which can only be a good thing.
 It means this Spanish wonder is packed with premium technology and safety features that you won’t find on other cars in its price range.
-Like pedestrian detection with auto braking for example.
-And don’t forget those wireless charging points for smartphones.

 The SEAT Ibiza’s spaciousness will be welcomed by students.
 In fact, opt for the Ibiza and it’ll get you – and all of your things – to and from university without even breaking a sweat.

 But what about running costs?
 The 1.0 litre engine can achieve around 60mpg.
 Pretty good stuff.
 Warranty is standard, but good; three years or 60,000 miles (whichever comes first).